Turkey On A Budget Map

 Day 1 Istanbul

 You can arrive at any time on Day 1 as there are no activities planned.
 Today is a good day to explore the Aya Sofya as it's closed on Mondays.
-There will be a brief meeting in the evening where you will meet your Tour Leader and fellow group members, as well as completing some admin and learning more about our trip to come.
-After the meeting, you may choose to join your leader and group for an optional dinner in a local restaurant.
+There will be a brief meeting in the evening where you will meet your CEO and fellow group members, as well as completing some admin and learning more about our trip to come.
+After the meeting, you may choose to join CEO and group for an optional dinner in a local restaurant.

 Overnight in Istanbul.